-We have also designed proprietary logos for use in the respective businesses of Tianying Jiuzhou and Yifeng Lianhe.
-As of March 31, 2020, Tianying Jiuzhou owned 445 PRC registered trademarks, six of which were transferred to it from Phoenix Satellite Trademark Limited, and Yifeng Lianhe owned 19 PRC registered trademarks.
-In addition, Tianying Jiuzhou had submitted 242 registration applications relating to 57 logo designs to the PRC Trademark Office.
+We have designed proprietary logos for use in the respective businesses of Tianying Jiuzhou and Yifeng Lianhe.
+As of March 31, 2021, Tianying Jiuzhou owned 471 PRC registered trademarks, six of which were transferred to it from Phoenix Satellite Trademark Limited, and Yifeng Lianhe owned 35 PRC registered trademarks.
 Tianying Jiuzhou and Yifeng Lianhe continue to use certain of Phoenix TV's logos that are licensed from Phoenix Satellite Television Trademark Limited.
 Therefore, we are currently not in compliance with the MIIT 2006 Notice.

 All "ifeng" related trademarks used by our company have been transferred to Tianying Jiuzhou and Yifeng Lianhe.
-In addition, we will continue to examine the possibility of the transferring to our affiliated consolidated entities all or part of the ownership of additional licensed logos currently used by them in a manner that would meet the requirements of PRC trademark regulations in due course in the future.
+In addition, we will continue to examine the possibility of the transferring to our affiliated consolidated entities or their respective subsidiaries all or part of the ownership of additional licensed logos currently used by them in a manner that would meet the requirements of PRC trademark regulations in due course in the future.
 For information about the risks related to our use of licensed trademarks, see "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our affiliated consolidated entities and their respective shareholders do not own all the trademarks used in their value-added telecommunications services, which may subject them to revocation of their licenses or other penalties or sanctions."

-Measures for the Administration of Commercial Websites Filings for Record (2004).
+Measures for the Administration of Commercial Websites Filings for Record (2004) was promulgated by Beijing Administration of Industry and Commerce on October 1, 2004.
 Under these measures, commercial websites operated by ICP service operators registered in Beijing must: (i) file with the Beijing Administration of Industry and Commerce and obtain electronic registration marks, and (ii) place the registration marks on their websites' homepages.